kyma-project/community/guidelines/content-guidelines/diagrams.md

 - Limit visual noise.
 - Keep it simple but descriptive.

-For details on how to format diagrams and their elements in the Kyma documents, see the particular document sections.
+For details on how to format diagrams and their elements in Kyma documents, see the particular document sections.

 ## Tool